🍷

 Scan the label or type the name.
 Instant sommelier-level context for any bottle.

 CVNE wines are defined by restraint, precision, and a classical approach that prioritises tertiary complexity over primary fruit intensity.
 Imperial Reserva and Gran Reserva display mature garnet colour, and on the nose combine cherry preserve, dried herbs, leather, tobacco, and subtle mineral notes.
 The palate shows silken, fully integrated tannins with firm but fresh acidity and a long finish.
-Alcohol typically ranges from 13 to 13.8%, reflecting the cooler Atlantic-influenced sites in Rioja Alta and the house's philosophy of harvesting for balance.
+Alcohol typically sits in the modest range reflecting the cooler Atlantic-influenced sites in Rioja Alta and the house's philosophy of harvesting for balance.
 Monopole Clásico presents a contrasting but equally compelling profile: golden colour, chamomile, dried stone fruit, and the characteristic nuttiness and salinity of partial flor aging.
-The Cune Crianza, fermented in stainless steel and aged in American and French oak, offers cherry, spice, and a supple texture as an accessible introduction to the house style.
+The Cune Crianza offers cherry, spice, and a supple texture as an accessible introduction to the house style.

-• Imperial hallmark: mature garnet colour, aromas of cherry preserve, leather, tobacco, and dried herbs; silken tannins; Victor Urrutia describes a characteristic 'churchy' nose he considers Imperial's signature
+• Imperial hallmark: mature garnet colour, aromas of cherry preserve, leather, tobacco, and dried herbs; silken tannins; Víctor Urrutia describes a characteristic 'churchy' nose as Imperial's signature

 • Monopole Clásico hallmark: golden colour, chamomile, dried stone fruit, nuttiness, and saline finish from partial flor aging in used American oak barrels

-• 2004 Imperial Gran Reserva: Wine Spectator Wine of the Year 2013, 95 points, first Spanish wine ever to achieve this honour; 4,000 cases produced
+• 2004 Imperial Gran Reserva: Wine Spectator Wine of the Year December 2013, 95 points; first Spanish wine ever to top the Top 100

 Wines to Try